We Hold Heaven in Our Hands

 Live simply, so others may simply live.

-Now, she knew a thing or two about unturned worlds, and finding Heaven on Earth through other-centered love.
+Now, she knew a thing or two about upturned worlds, and finding heaven on earth through other-centered love.

 – Cormac Stagg, author of The Quest for a Humble Heart